-Free online youth concert available for viewing through the end of 2017!
+Free online youth concert available for viewing through the end of the 2017-18 school year!

-Featuring 24-hour online access for unlimited viewing opportunities whenever it is convenient for school schedules, the BPO’s annual Broadcast On Demand is available for viewing through the end of 2017.
-Thanks to sponsorship from Western New York BOCES and the Ellicott Development Group, students can tune in to the broadcasts from schools all over Western New York for free.
+Featuring 24-hour online access for unlimited viewing opportunities whenever it is convenient for school schedules, the BPO’s annual Broadcast On Demand is available for viewing through the end of the 2017-18 school year.
+Thanks to sponsorship from the Ellicott Development Group, students can tune in to the broadcasts from schools all over Western New York for free.
 Over 150 schools have registered to view this broadcast.

 Recorded live at Kleinhans Music Hall

-The BPO presents a video broadcast featuring associate conductor Stefan Sanders and guest artists Maria Sanderson, winner of the national Sphinx Competition, as well as local guest artists that include dancers and drummers from the African American Cultural Center, singers from the local Burmese community, and dancers from the Latin American Institute.
-The program lasts about 55 minutes and is available On Demand through a secure website.
-The recorded broadcast date was March 15 2017.
+The BPO presents a video broadcast featuring associate conductor Stefan Sanders and guest artists Ifetayo Ali, winner of the national Sphinx Competition, as well as the exciting and versatile PROJECT Trio.
+The program lasts about 50 minutes and will be available On Demand through a secure website.
+The recorded broadcast date is February 7, 2018.

 Who can participate and how much does it cost?

-All Western New York schools are eligible for the FREE resource thanks to sponsorship from Western New York BOCES and Ellicott Development Group.
+All Western New York schools are eligible for the FREE resource thanks to sponsorship from Ellicott Development Group.
 This includes schools in all eight counties.
 All you need for participation is access to the internet in your classrooms or auditorium.
 The program is geared towards middle and high school students.
 However, all ages will enjoy this musical and visual concert.

 What is the concert program?